Great to see you here!

-I’ve been designing user interface and experiences for close to 13 years.
+Hello, I am Sigit.
+I’ve been designing user interface and experiences since 2008.
 I’ve worked in various companies and industries — from IT, e-commerce, banking, travel and media, in different scales and impacts.
 From being an individual contributor, to being a manager.
 From handling one simple portfolio, to multiple portfolios that spans geographies.
 From startups to multinational corporations.

 If there is one most important thing that I learned from my career so far, it’s this: companies and products try very hard to solve business problems, and they are probably pretty successful with it, but often time, at a cost: without considering the human or cultural problem.